Proposal deadline: January 20, 2020 [new deadline!]

 We invite proposals for individual papers (30 minutes plus 15 minutes discussion), panels of 2-4 papers, and roundtables.
 Proposals for individual papers should include an abstract of no more than 300 words, as well as the presenter’s name, affiliation, and a short biography (max.
 200 words).
 Proposals for panel sessions should include the above for each of the papers as well as a short rationale (approx. 200 words) for the panel as a whole.
 Proposals for roundtables should include an abstract of up to 600 words, outlining the rationale and organization of the roundtable, as well as a short biography (max.
 200 words) for each of the participants.

-Please format proposals as pdf files and submit them to Katherina Lindekens (firstname.lastname@example.org) by December 20, 2019.
-Participants will be notified by late January.
+Please format proposals as pdf files and submit them to Katherina Lindekens (firstname.lastname@example.org) by January 20, 2020.
+Participants will be notified by early February.
 Organizers: Katherina Lindekens (Opera Ballet Vlaanderen), Steven Vande Moortele (University of Toronto), Gunther Martens (Ghent University), Tobias Hermans (Ghent University), Camilla Bork (University of Leuven).